TCLee-tech/Google-Challenge-Labs/Cloud Architecture - Design, Implement and Manage/Migrate a MySQL Database to Google Cloud SQL.md

      - `sudo service apache2 status` to verify

  To verify, copy the External IP of the `blog` VM into a new browser tab **using http://[External_IP]**.
 The blog should load, even though the MySQL service on the `blog` VM was stopped.
-  - do not just click on the External IP from the Cloud console, or copy-and-paste into the address bar of a new browser tab.
+  - do not just click on the External_IP of the `blog` VM from the Cloud console, or copy-and-paste the External_IP into the address bar of a new browser tab.
 It will run as **https**://[Enternal_IP].
 The blog is not configured to handle https and give return an error "Hmmm… can't reach this page 35.229.50.22 refused to connect."